 Select the asset type:.

-You will now be on the Terrain Settings page.
+You will now see the Terrain Settings panel.
 The most common defaults are already selected, but it’s important to make sure these settings match your own raster terrain data.
 Most terrain datasets include a README or other metadata file, which will contain the settings you need.

 For this tutorial, you’re only going to modify the